rggen/rggen/README.md

 # RgGen

 RgGen is a code generation tool for ASIC/IP/FPGA/RTL engineers.
-It will automatically generate soruce code related to control/status registers (CSR), e.g. SytemVerilog RTL, UVM RAL model, Wiki documents, from human readable register map specifications.
+It will automatically generate soruce code related to configuration and status registers (CSR), e.g. SytemVerilog RTL, UVM RAL model, Wiki documents, from human readable register map specifications.

 RgGen has following features: